-The San Juan Preservation Trust’s Stewardship Program has two main functions: management of Preservation Trust preserves and monitoring of Preservation Trust-held conservation easements.
+The San Juan Preservation Trust’s Stewardship Program has two main functions: Management of Preservation Trust preserves and monitoring of Preservation Trust-held conservation easements.

 Our Stewardship Program supports both land and people.
 We have entered into many long-term agreements with private landowners, and we enjoy building lasting relationships and mutually beneficial partnerships with these individuals and families.

 Have a look at some of the recent and ongoing restoration projects taking place on our preserves.
-Most of this work is accomplished with volunteer labor, so if this looks like fun, we encourage you to join in.
+Much of this work is accomplished with volunteer labor, so if this looks like fun, we encourage you to join in.
 Visit our volunteer page here.